 We tend to take responses to the issues as personal attacks.

 Every negotiation has two elements: people and problems.
-Separating the people from the problems means separating the relationship (personality) issues (e.g. perceptions, emotions, communication, reliability and so on ) from the substantive issues (e.g. terms, dates, figures and so on ).
+Separating the people from the problems means separating the relationship (personality) issues (e.g. perceptions, emotions, feelings and so on ) from the substantive issues (e.g. terms, facts dates, figures and so on ).

 We are human beings and we perceive the actions and words of others differently.
-We then develop attachments to past experiences and have often the tendency to react habitually and impulsive.
+We then develop attachments to past experiences and memories and have therefore the tendency to react habitually and impulsive.
 Emotions, egos, feelings, past memories and so on become entangled in the substance of the problem.
 Therefore be soft on the person and firm on the issue.
-When we are soft on the person, people are more open to what we have to say.
+When we are soft on the person, people are more open to listening to what we have to say.
 Being firm on the issue demonstrates assertive behaviour and leadership qualities.

 7. Be aware of the pattern with aggressive people

 “Some people try to be tall by cutting off the heads of others.” ~Paramhansa Yogananda.

 Aggressive people like to place attention on you to make you feel inadequate and uncomfortable.
 They usually try to intimidate you by telling that there is something not all right with you while being quite arrogant about their own capabilities.
 The focus is always on what’s wrong instead of trying to find a constructive solution.

 An aggressive communication style may reflect the poor emotional development and is usually linked to a desire to verbally abuse, blame, hurt others or exact revenge.
 Aggressive people often come across as sarcastic, abrupt, cold and sharp.
 Their tone also comes across as threatening in many cases.
 They will use sentences like, “You better get that done immediately”.